cemkoc/dotfiles-1/README.md

     `nvm i v0.10.32 && nvm use v0.10.32`
 1. If necessary, set your `--global` [username](https://help.github.com/articles/setting-your-username-in-git/) and [email](https://help.github.com/articles/setting-your-email-in-git/) in Git.
 1. Add [Sublime Text CLI support for OS X Terminal](https://www.sublimetext.com/docs/2/osx_command_line.html)
-1. If you'll be using the installed Docker package be sure to [download and install VirtualBox](https://www.virtualbox.org/wiki/Downloads).

-Once complete open your favorite apps installed, like Spectacles and Flux, and use `subl` to start coding!

 ## Installation